P.J.Ashton

 Revelatory

 The story takes place in a universe where telepathic, amphibious, and pyrogenic beings known as Septans grapple with socio-political turmoil, authoritarianism, and the discovery of alien technology.
 They inhabit a world created by the Divine Being named Sphear.
-Zan, an agent of the Pallen Intelligence Agency, is the protagonist of the story.
+Zan, an agent of the Pallen Intelligence Agency, acts as the protagonist of the story.
 He worries about global conflict and the erosion of Septan freedom under the Republic of Shin.
-Zan is tasked with averting war, but soon faces a mystery as an unidentified structure appears at the North Pole.
-He sets out to investigate the origins of this structure along with a junior officer.
-Meanwhile, his personal life ties into the Spiritous faith, an ancient belief comprising five testaments, the last of which has not been revealed and is expected to define Septan destiny.
-Faith, authoritarianism, alien contact, and time travel shape Sphear's fate.
-It is a story of faith under fire, freedom under threat, and civilisations on the edge of revelation.

 Click here to purchase 'The Septan Sage' on Amazon as an eBook or Paperback.